-You pay a \$0 copay for barium enemas.
+You pay a \$0 copay for barium enema.

+You pay a \$25 copay for Medicarecovered colorectal cancer screening exam.

+You pay a \$25 Primary Care copay or \$50 Specialty copay for barium enema.

+Dental services

-Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

-In addition, when services are accessed through the Plan's designated partner, we cover: You pay a \$30 copay for each Medicare-covered dental service.
-You pay \$0 copay for preventive dental services.
-You pay 50% coinsurance for covered comprehensive dental services.
-Preventive dental services (No Limits): Oral Exams & Cleaning X-rays & Fluoride Treatment Comprehensive dental services (No Limits): Non-routine, Diagnostic, Periodontic Services Restorative Services (filings or crowns) Endodontic Services (root canal) Extractions (simple or surgical) Prior authorization may be required for certain comprehensive dental services and is the responsibility of your participating dental provider.
-Our plan pays up to \$2,000 every year for preventive and comprehensive dental services combined.
+In addition, when services are accessed through the Plan's designated partner, we cover:

+Preventive dental services (No Limits):

+- Oral Exams & Cleaning - X-rays & Fluoride Treatment

+Comprehensive dental services (No Limits):

+- Non-routine, Diagnostic, Periodontic Services

+- Restorative Services (fillings or crowns)

+- Endodontic Services (root canal)

+- Extractions (simple or surgical)

+Prior authorization may be required for certain comprehensive dental services and is the responsibility of your participating dental provider.

+Our plan pays up to \$1,000 every year for preventive and comprehensive dental services for both in and out-of-network combined.
 You may use your flexible benefit on the Blue Benefit Bucks (BBB) prepaid card to pay for dental services beyond your benefit.

 Find a participating provider on our website or call customer service at the number on the back of your card.

 Amounts you pay for non-Medicare dental services do not count toward your maximum out-of-pocket amount.

+You pay a \$30 copay for each Medicare-covered dental service.

+You pay \$0 copay for preventive dental service.

+You pay 50% coinsurance for covered comprehensive dental services.

+You pay a \$50 copay for each Medicare-covered dental service.

+You pay 50% coinsurance for covered preventive and comprehensive dental services.

+Depression screening

-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+You pay a \$25 copay for an annual depression screening visit.

+Diabetes screening

-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.